Vaagai Sooda Vaa: Production

-Shortly after the release of Kalavani, which emerged a sleeper hit, Sarkunam had informed that he had "a couple of scripts in mind" and was discussing with his team on which they should work next, while stating that it "most probably" will not be set in a village again.
-He started working on his next project in late 2010, which he had titled as Vaagai Sooda Vaa, roping in Vimal, who played the lead role in Kalavani, for the lead character again.
-The film was revealed to be a period piece, set in 1966, with Sarkunam describing it as a "romance drama sprinkled with humour", while also stating it would convey a "much-needed" message.
+Shortly after the release of Kalavani, which emerged a sleeper hit, director A. Sarkunam revealed that he had "a couple of scripts in mind" and was discussing with his team on which they should work next, while stating that it "most probably" will not be set in a village again.
+He started working on his next project in late 2010, which he had titled as Vaagai Sooda Vaa, casting Vimal, who played the lead role in Kalavani, for the lead character again.
+The film was revealed to be a period piece set in 1966, with Sarkunam describing it as a "romance drama sprinkled with humour", while also stating it would convey a "much-needed" message.
 Vaagai Sooda Vaa was Sarkunam's first script and his "dream project", which he had wanted to make his directorial debut with, but he had to drop the idea, since no producer was willing to produce a period film with a newcomer in the lead role.
-He dismissed reports that the film was based on a Hollywood film and clarified that it was based on a scheme introduced by the Government in the sixties.
+He dismissed reports that the film was based on an American film and clarified that it was based on a scheme introduced by the Government in the 1960s.

 Vimal was identified to play a young man named Veluthambi, who had finished his PUC and aspires to become a teacher.
 The lead female role was that of a "tea tender" of the 1960s, a person working at a tea shop.
 Initially Amala Paul was signed up for the role, much before the release of her critically acclaimed Mynaa.
 However, Amala, who following the release became much sought-after, was soon ousted from the project, since she started adjusting her dates as per her wishes and refused to take rehearsals first, which Sarkunam did not agree with.
 She was replaced by a Malayali model-turned-actress Ineya, who had previously appeared in several Malayalam films and the 2011 Tamil film Yuddham Sei under her original name Shruthi.
 Ineya had been rejected at first, but was later approved by Sarkunam, when she visited his office during a Chennai trip and showed keen interest in the project and the role.
-Director-cum-actors K. Bhagyaraj and Thambi Ramaiah were signed to portray the fathers of the lead male and female characters, respectively, while Ponvannan would enact the antagonist's role and Elango Kumaravel would play a pivotal role as a "kuruvikaarar".

 Contrary to what Sarkunam had initially planned, Vaagai Sooda Vaa, too, was a story set in a village.
 Seenu, an assistant Sabu Cyril, took care of the art direction and erected a set of a village of 1 crore worth, near Aruppukottai.
 The team had further conducted extensive historical research to create an authentic portrayal of the 1960s.
 Programmes that were aired on Radio Ceylon, which most people during that time were listening to, were imitated, with mimicry artists being roped in to reproduce the voices of the broadcasters of that time.
+Cinematographer Om Prakash, who previously worked with the director on Kalavani, shot the film in sepia tone, approaching for a "de-glamorised, dry, de-saturated feel" based on the colors, frames, hues, lighting and ambience to make it more realistic.